Lab 3E: Scraping Web Data

 -

-Using computers to gathering this information in an automated fashion is referred to as scraping web data.
+Using computers to gather this information in an automated fashion is referred to as scraping web data.

 -